 Key points: How the Galactic Center was hidden; evidence for a black hole AND for recent star formation; the circumnuclear ring

-Conditions for star formation and evolution must be very different in the centers of galaxies.
+Conditions for star formation and evolution must be very different in this region.
 If we lived in the center of a galaxy, there would be a million stars between us and another star at 1 parsec distance such as alpha Centaurus.
 In our actual position, alpha Centaurus is the closest star.
-This huge density of stars may cause peculiar things to happen to them as they form and evolve.
-In addition, centers of galaxies harbor ultramassive (up to a billion M) black holes that we see as quasars or bright radio galaxies, exotic objects that make huge amounts of energy.
-Conditions around them must be so extreme, they test our laws of physics.
+This huge density of stars may cause peculiar things to happen them as they form and evolve.

 In the nearest galaxies, the highest resolution pictures we have taken show details only down to 10 to 30 light years.
 With perhaps 100,000,000 stars lumped together, we can barely see even the brightest individual stars.
 Also, we cannot study what happens really close to any possible black hole.